Sheena Easton: 1959–1980: Early life and career beginnings

-Sheena Shirley Orr was born on 27 April 1959, at Bellshill Maternity Hospital in North Lanarkshire, Scotland, the youngest of six children of Annie and steel mill labourer Alex Orr.
+Sheena Shirley Orr was born on 27 April 1959, at Bellshill Maternity Hospital in Lanarkshire, Scotland, the youngest of six children of Annie and steel mill labourer Alex Orr.
 She has two brothers, Robert and Alex, and three sisters, Marilyn, Anessa, and Morag.
 Her earliest-known public performance as a singer was in 1964 at the age of five, when she sang "Early One Morning" for her uncle and aunt and various relatives at the couple's 25th wedding anniversary celebration.

 Easton's father died in 1969 and her mother had to support the family.
 According to Easton's website, despite her mother's heavy workload she was always available for her children: "Sheena always speaks very highly of her mum and the wonderful job she did in bringing up her and her siblings, including teaching them all to read at home before they were even enrolled in school."
 Easton did not consider a singing career until she saw the movie The Way We Were, with Barbra Streisand.
 Streisand's singing over the opening credits "overtook" the young girl and convinced her that what she wanted most was to be a singer and to have the same effect on others.
 Her top grades in school earned her a scholarship to attend the Royal Scottish Academy of Music and Drama in Glasgow, where she trained from 1975 to 1979 as a speech and drama teacher by day, while singing with a band called "Something Else" by night at local clubs.
 She chose to study teaching rather than performing, because it was a course of study that would let her perfect her craft as a singer.